 Good things come in small packages.

-Every bite of these Rosemary Turkey Meatballs has a touch of honey and explodes with flavor.
-They are over-the-top delicious, and I bet you won’t be able to stop at a few, or a dozen. ๐
+Every bite of these Rosemary Turkey Meatballs has a touch of honey and a ton of flavor.
+They are over-the-top delicious, and I bet you won't be able to stop at just a few.

-Oh, and little goes a long way.
+- fresh rosemary - A little rosemary goes a long way.
 This recipe has a little more than a tablespoon mixed into 1-pound of turkey, and you can really taste its earthy pine-like flavor, which is balanced so perfectly with the honey.
+You can use dried rosemary, but you should use about a third of the amount.

 They're the perfect bite-sized hors d'oeuvre for a cocktail party.

 Guests love them for part of a main course for dinner or lunch.
-They can be served over mashed potatoes or pasta, with all sorts of tasty sides.
+They can be served over garlic-mashed potatoes or pasta, with all sorts of tasty sides.
+Here are a few more delicious ideas of what to serve with them:

 - olive oil for the pan